genehaus/singlecellRNA-seq/intercellular_study/README.md

 #### 2-4.
-#### Make "cell_type" column of meta of your Seurat object in order to include the cell annotation
+#### Make "cell_type" column of meta of your Seurat object which saves the cell annotation
-#### and "condition" for saving batch or disease of interest you want to divide when running cellchat)
+#### and "condition" for saving batch or disease of interest you want to divide when running cellchat